edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 EdgeDB allows us to declaratively define the structure of the entities.
 If you've worked with SQLAlchemy or Django ORM, you might refer to these declarative schema definitions as *models*.
-In EdgeDB we call them "object types".
+In Gel we call them "object types".

 The schema lives inside ``.esdl`` files in the ``dbschema`` directory.
 It's